fastlane/fastlane/fastlane/README.md

 ## Statistics

 `fastlane` tracks the number of errors for each action to detect integration issues.
-The data will be sent to [fastlane-enhancer](https://github.com/fastlane/enhancer).

 You can easily opt-out by adding `opt_out_usage` to your `Fastfile` or by setting the environment variable `FASTLANE_OPT_OUT_USAGE`.
 To also disable update checks, set the `FASTLANE_SKIP_UPDATE_CHECK` variable.